Arimaspi: Historical Arimaspi

 Modern historians speculate on historical identities that may be selectively extracted from the brief account of "Arimaspi".
 Herodotus recorded a detail recalled from Arimaspea that may have a core in fact: "the Issedones were pushed from their lands by the Arimaspoi, and the Scythians by the Issedones" (iv.13.1).
 The "sp" in the name suggests that it was mediated through Iranian sources to Greek, indeed in Early Iranian Arimaspi combines Ariama (love) and aspa (horses).
 Herodotus or his source seems to have understood the Scythian word as a combination of the roots arima ("one") and spou ("eye") and to have created a mythic image to account for it.
 Similarity of name and location could identify them with the ancestors of the local Uralic people, the Mari.

 It has been suggested that the griffins were inferred from the fossilized bones of Protoceratops.

 The brief report of Herodotus seems to be very flimsy ground for making unequivocal statements about the historical background out of which the legend emerged.
 Notwithstanding these reservations, Tadeusz Sulimirski (1970) claims that the Arimaspi were a Sarmatian tribe originating in the upper valley of the River Irtysh, while Dmitry Machinsky (1997) associates them with a group of three-eyed ajna figurines from the Minusinsk Depression, traditionally attributed to the Afanasevo and Okunevo cultures of southern Siberia.

-In popular culture

-In the My Little Pony: Friendship is Magic episode "The Lost Treasure of Griffonstone", Arimaspi is depicted as a goat-like cyclops monster who had stolen the griffons' golden idol centuries ago, but fell to his demise into a deep trench called the Abysmal Abyss.
-Later, when Pinkie Pie and Rainbow Dash descend into the Abyss to retrieve the treasure, they find Arimaspi's skull alongside the lost idol.